mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you must be the change you wish to see in the world.*
+> *do the best you can, and don't take life too serious.*

 </div>
 <!-- quote-end -->